 Before we publish a host review, we signup to a web host and use uptime and speed tracking tools to gauge their service quality.

-Here are some uptime data (tracked using Uptime Robot) we published in the past:
+Here are some uptime data (tracked using Uptime Robot and our in-house built HostScore) we published in the past:

 Unlimited hosting providers usually apply limitations on usage of their server resources – such as CPU run time, concurrent database connections, and inodes.